open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 10: Draw the feedback item

-%--
-video:
- source: youtube
- id: VidTutorialStep10
- videoid: eiGXe-t-C28?start=3095
- width: 640
- height: 360
- caption: |
-  Step 10 in the step-by-step video tutorial.
---%

 After every block of trials, we want to present feedback to the participant to let him/ her know how well he/ she is doing.
 Therefore, in Step 2, we added a `feedback` item, simply named *feedback* to the end of *block_sequence*.

-Click on *feedback* in the overview to open its tab, select the draw text tool, change the foreground color to 'black', and click at (0, 0).
+Click on *feedback* in the overview to open its tab, select the draw text tool, change the foreground color to 'black' (if it isn't already), and click at (0, 0).
 Now enter the following text:

     End of block